-From 1992-2015, ICSU (our predecessor organization) had been continuously involved via multiple mechanisms and its partner organizations to push for a sound scientific basis for the goals.
-Since the goals were adopted by the world’s governments in 2015, we have continued to argue for science to have a strong role in their implementation, notably via the four mechanisms described below.
+From 1992 – 2015, ICSU (our predecessor organization) had been continuously involved via multiple mechanisms and its partner organizations to push for a sound scientific basis for the goals.
+Since the goals were adopted by the world’s governments in 2015, we have continued to argue for science to have a strong role in their implementation, notably via the mechanisms described below.

-ISC develops special independent reports which bring together a broad range of scientific disciplines and communities.
-The latest report, A Guide to SDG Interactions: From Science to Implementation, is intended to be a tool for national policymakers and other stakeholders to understand and explore the interactions between SDGs and their targets.
+The ISC develops special independent reports which bring together a broad range of scientific disciplines and communities.
+One of our most impactful reports, A Guide to SDG Interactions: From Science to Implementation, is intended to be a tool for national policy-makers and other stakeholders to understand and explore the interactions between SDGs and their targets.

 Strengthening the Institutional Framework for Sustainable Development was one of the two themes of Rio+20.
 Agreement was reached at the summit to establish a high-level political forum (HLPF) as the new deliberating body for sustainable development in the UN.
 The UN General Assembly in September 2015 asserted that the High-Level Political Forum will have a central role in overseeing a network of follow-up and review processes of the 2030 Agenda at the global level, working coherently with the General Assembly, the Economic and Social Council (ECOSOC) and other relevant bodies.
 It also decided that for the purposes of the thematic reviews of progress on the 2030 Agenda, the HLPF shall follow a four-year review cycle, while reflecting the integrated, indivisible and interlinked nature of the SDGs and three dimensions of sustainable development.